 Ascertain that the agent has researched the value of the property by using a comparative market analysis, i.e. in relation to other properties sold as well as about to be sold in the market

-Ascertain that the agent has asked all the relevant questions related to the maintenance of the property and that a chance has been given to the homeowner to provide a proper justification regarding wear and tear in the property
+Ascertain that the agent has asked all the relevant questions related to the maintenance of the property and that a chance has been given to the homeowner to provide a proper justification regarding wear and tear of the property As a potential buyer, ensure that the agent has properly informed regarding any shortcoming or potential difficulty in the property

-A property valuation is helpful in understanding the different nuances of the property which sometimes the potential buyer might not be able to see or not be told by the seller.
-It also helps current homeowners determine the actual value of their property and gives them a scope for figuring out other scope for expansion of investment.
+Ensure that the agent explains the implications of the contract before the submission of any document A property valuation is helpful in understanding the different nuances of the property which sometimes the potential buyer might not be able to see or not be told by the seller.
+It also helps current homeowners determine the actual value of their property and gives them a scope for figuring out another scope for expansion of investment.
 The valuation or appraisal reports are also used by the funding agencies to determine whether the funds provided to the borrower are worth it or not.
 The reports are used by the government agencies to determine the property tax as well.